Jackson Powers-Johnson: Early life

 Powers-Johnson was born on January 23, 2003.
 He attended Corner Canyon High School in Draper, Utah where he played on both the offensive and defensive line.
 During his career he had 124 tackles, 7.5 sacks and two interceptions.
 He was selected to play in the 2021 Under Armour All-America Game and 2021 Polynesian Bowl.
 Powers-Johnson committed to the University of Oregon to play college football.

 College career

 As a true freshman at Oregon in 2021, Powers-Johnson played in 11 games as a backup offensive lineman before switching to the defensive line for the 2021 Alamo Bowl.
 He returned to the offensive line in 2022 and appeared in 12 games with one start.
 Powers-Johnson took over as the starting center in 2023.

 Professional career

 Powers-Johnson was selected in the second round with the 44th overall pick of the 2024 NFL Draft by the Las Vegas Raiders.
-He made his NFL debut in Week 3 of the 2024 season against the Carolina Panthers.
-He made his first start the following week against the Cleveland Browns.
+He made his NFL debut in Week 3 against the Carolina Panthers.
+Powers-Johnson made his first start the following week against the Cleveland Browns.
 He appeared in 15 games and started 14 as a rookie.
-He was named to the PFWA All-Rookie Team.
+Powers-Johnson was named to the PFWA All-Rookie Team.

+Powers-Johnson began the 2025 campaign as the Raiders' Right Guard, starting seven out of his eight appearances before suffering an ankle injury in Week 10 against the Denver Broncos.
+He was placed on injured reserve on November 11, 2025.